puppetlabs/puppetlabs-firewall/README.markdown

 ##Overview

-The Firewall module lets you manage firewall rules with Puppet.
+The firewall module lets you manage firewall rules with Puppet.

 ##Module Description

-PuppetLabs' Firewall module introduces the `firewall` resource, which is used to manage and configure firewall rules from within the Puppet DSL.
+PuppetLabs' firewall module introduces the `firewall` resource, which is used to manage and configure firewall rules from within the Puppet DSL.
 This module offers support for iptables and ip6tables.
 The module also introduces the `firewallchain` resource, which allows you to manage chains or firewall lists and ebtables for bridging support.
 At the moment, only iptables and ip6tables chains are supported.

-The Firewall module acts on your running firewall, making immediate changes as the catalog executes.
+The firewall module acts on your running firewall, making immediate changes as the catalog executes.
 Defining default pre and post rules allows you to provide global defaults for your hosts before and after any custom rules.
 Defining `pre` and `post` rules is also necessary to help you avoid locking yourself out of your own boxes when Puppet runs.

 ##Setup

-###What Firewall Affects
+###What firewall Affects

 * Every node running a firewall
 * Firewall settings in your system